• Care Home

 Updated 8 February 2024

 People were unable to communicate in ways which we could understand.
-So, we spent time at the home to try and understand people’s experience of living there.
-People looked happy around the staff and the staff were attentive to people’s care needs.
-But staff did not know how to engage with people, often sitting in silence with them or repeatedly saying the same statement to people.
-Managers and the provider had made no improvements to people’s social experience of living at the home.
-We found people were not treated as individuals, with their interests being explored and developed.
+So, we spent time at the supported living locations in the communal areas to try and understand people’s experience of the care they received.
+People looked happy around the staff and the staff were friendly towards people.
+However, staff did not know how to engage with people, often sitting in silence with them or repeatedly saying the same statement to people.
+Managers and the provider had made no improvements to the social aspect of people's lives.
+We found people were not treated as individuals, with staff supporting people to explore their interests, ambitions and independence.